Yes, I have done it!

 Anything else would have sent a message to the Universe, telling it that my intent was lukewarm and the Universe would have "spat me out of its mouth".

-This is what I was scared of - not showing God my absolute faith in the achievement of my dream, and consequently failing to achieve it.
+This is what I was scared of: Not showing God absolute faith in my ability to become a hypnotist, and consequently failing to become one.